dtoczala/watson-landing-page/README.md

 ### References for Further Reading
 - [IBM STT Model Hits New Milestone](https://www.ibm.com/blogs/watson/2017/03/reaching-new-records-in-speech-recognition/) - no technical information here, but an overview of how STT is done, and how IBM continues to improve it's speech recognition models.
+- [Introducing Diarization](https://www.ibm.com/blogs/watson/2016/12/look-whos-talking-ibm-debuts-watson-speech-text-speaker-diarization-beta/) - announcement of the "diarization" capability in STT that allows you to differentiate between different speakers in an audio passage.

 ## Tone Analyzer
 xxx